 RN~\cite{santoro2017simple} is a neural module for relational reasoning.
 It is originally proposed to capture the relation between objects.
 Given objects of $\mathcal{O}=\left\{o_{1}, o_{2}, \dots, o_{n}\right\}$ and functions of $f_\phi$ and $g_\theta$, a RN is defined in Eq.~\ref{eq:relation}.
 The output of $g_\theta$ is called the learned ``relation'', while the $f_\phi$ function acts as the classifier.

-Our aim is to encode risk factors of suicidal ideation and mental disorders into textual representation.
-Thus, we take text encoding and state indicators as the input of RNs to calculate relation scores between each token in posts and state indicators modeled by sentiment and topic features.The attention mechanism is further incorporated with relation module by assigning attention weights to the learnt relations.
+We aim to encode risk factors of suicidal ideation and mental disorders into textual representation.
+Thus, we take text encoding and state indicators as the input of RNs to calculate relation scores between each token in posts and state indicators modeled by sentiment and topic features.
+The attention mechanism is further incorporated with the relation module by assigning attention weights to the learned relations.
 The idea of attentive RN is shown in Fig.~\ref{fig:relation}.
-The text representation is encoded by an LSTM network, which captures the sequential independency.
+The text representation is encoded by an LSTM network, which captures the sequential independence.
 The encoded text representation is then concatenated with the representations of state indicators.
 Here, we consider two indicators of sentiment and topic features, with the expanded representations by repeating the extracted vectors denoted as $S=[s, s, \dots, s] \in \mathbb{R}^{l\times l}$ and $V=[v, v, \dots, v] \in \mathbb{R}^{l\times m}$ respectively.
-Then, they are inputed into RNs to calculate relation vector $r_i \in\mathbb{R}^{k}$, where $k$ is the dimension of hidden representation, with a multiple layer perception (MLP) as in Eq.~\ref{eq:MLP} for the sentiment indicator.
+Then, they are inputted into RNs to calculate relation vector $r_i \in\mathbb{R}^{k}$, where $k$ is the dimension of hidden representation, with a multiple layer perception (MLP) as in Eq.~\ref{eq:MLP} for the sentiment indicator.

 The attention is calculated as follows:

 where $W\in\mathbb{R}^{1\times k}$, $b\in \mathbb{R}^l$ and $\alpha \in \mathbb{R}^l$.
 By element-wise product, the attentive representation of learnt relations can be calculated as